Local SEO Guide for Moving Companies:

 The Yellow Pages Are Dead, Google Is King:

 Its nature is evolving, but advertising is still one of the biggest expenditures for many businesses.
-Raising your Google rankings gives you an ongoing stream of free traffic that you need only to convert.
+Raising your Google search rankings gives you an ongoing stream of free traffic that you need only to convert.

-On average, national and international companies must wait about 6 months to a year to see their Google rankings move.
+On average, national and international companies must wait about 6 months to a year to see their Google search rankings improve.
 As a moving company, though, you are competing only against other movers nearby, not those on the other side of the country.
 And quite a few of them have not yet discovered the power of local SEO.
 With a targeted campaign, you could springboard to the first page of Google local rankings in as little as 30 days!

-Step 1: Decide on Your Keywords
+Step 1: List Out Your Target Keywords

-You do not need to actually set up or pay for an ad campaign, but the AdWords account will provide access to the free Google Keyword Planner tool.
+You do not need to actually set up or pay for an ad campaign, but the Google Ads account will provide access to the free Google Keyword Planner tool.
 This allows you to type in your selected keywords to find out how much traffic they get.
 It also suggests related keywords that may not have occurred to you.

 Now you are ready to decide exactly which keywords you will use.
-All keywords can be loosely categorized into 2 types:

 • Buying Intent: Buying intent keywords are used when a prospect is imminently ready for your services.
 For example, someone searching for “moving services available next week Savannah” has an upcoming move and is looking for the right moving company.Your local SEO campaign should be based on buying intent keywords, which produce the speediest results.
 Feature them on your homepage, and create your service pages around them.

 • Research Intent: Prospects choose research intent keywords when they are just shopping around.
 They might hire a mover eventually, but not right now.
-For example, someone searching for “DIY moving tips” might be exploring her options for an upcoming move.Research intent keywords should be a lower priority, since they do not drive fast conversions.
+For example, someone searching for “DIY moving tips” might be exploring her options for an upcoming move.
+Research intent keywords should be a lower priority, since they do not drive fast conversions.
 Hold onto them, though, to use in FAQs and blog posts.
 These posts introduce you to prospects who might think of you when they are ready to hire a moving company.

 Step 2: Optimize Your Keywords